hasnain1669/CO2Emission/README.md

 **Built with ❤️ for a sustainable future 🌍**

-*This project was developed during [Hackathon Name] 2024 with the goal of making climate action more intelligent and coordinated through AI agent collaboration.*
+*This project was developed during [Hackathon](https://lablab.ai/event/internet-of-agents)  2025 with the goal of making climate action more intelligent and coordinated through AI agent collaboration.*